tbpaolini/imgconceal/README.md

 Once the build is finished, the compiled executable is saved to the subdirectory `bin/windows/release`.

-You can instead run `make debug` to compile the program with debug symbols (the output will be on `bin/windows/debug`), so it is possible debug it on GDB.
-Before compiling a different type of build, you should run `make clean` to delete the temporary files created by the compilation, this way release and debug binaries do not get mixed with each other.
+You can instead run `mingw32-make debug` to compile the program with debug symbols (the output will be on `bin/windows/debug`), so it is possible debug it on GDB.
+Before compiling a different type of build, you should run `mingw32-make clean` to delete the temporary files created by the compilation, this way release and debug binaries do not get mixed with each other.

 ## Disclaimer